Abhilash1205/DCProductionPlant-Digital-Twin/README.md

-DCProductionPlant – Digital Twin (Unity)
+DCProductionPlant-Digital-Twin

-A Unity-based digital twin prototype of a DC (Direct Current) production plant, intended as a visual, interactive representation of key production assets and flows.
-The project serves as a foundation for further work on monitoring, visualization, and XR integration around DC production systems.
+DCProductionPlant-Digital-Twin is a Unity-based prototype that visualizes a digital twin of a direct current (DC) production plant, serving as an interactive, extensible foundation for simulation, visualization, and future integration with real-world production data.

-​
+This project provides a structured Unity environment to model key assets, flows, user interfaces, and logic for a production line.
+It is ideal for developers and engineers building digital twin applications for manufacturing visualization, monitoring, and extended reality (XR) experiences.

-Features
+🚀 Features

-Unity project structure with Assets, Packages, ProjectSettings, and custom UIAssets for UI elements.
+Unity project with standard folder layout: Assets, Packages, ProjectSettings, and custom UI resources.
-​

-Ready-to-extend scene setup for modeling DC production equipment, layout, and process logic.
+Placeholder scene(s) ready for extension with production plant elements.

-Basis for integrating real-time data (e.g., OPC UA, MQTT, REST) and analytics into a 3D plant model.
+Basis for integrating real-time data streams (e.g., OPC UA, MQTT, REST) into 3D plant models.

-Designed to be compatible with common Unity workflows for desktop and XR targets (e.g., VR headsets) once corresponding SDKs are added.

-Project Structure
-Assets/ – Main Unity content (scenes, scripts, prefabs, materials, etc.).
-​

-UIAssets/ – UI graphics and resources specific to the plant dashboard and in-scene interfaces.
-​

-Packages/ – Unity package manifest and dependencies managed by the Unity Package Manager.
-​

-ProjectSettings/ – Unity project and editor configuration.
-​

-.vscode/ – Editor configuration for VS Code (recommended for C# development).[ ​

-.utmp/ – Unity-related temporary or tooling metadata.
-​

-.gitignore – VCS ignore rules tailored for Unity.
-​
+Designed for expansion toward desktop, VR/AR, or XR digital twin interfaces.

-Getting Started
+🛠️ Getting Started
 Prerequisites

-Unity (recommended 2021 LTS or newer; use the version closest to the one configured when opening the project).
+Unity Editor — Recommended latest Long-Term Support (LTS) version.

-.NET / C# tooling (installed automatically with Unity, or via Visual Studio / VS Code).
+.NET / C# tooling — Installed automatically with Unity or via Visual Studio / VS Code.

-Git (optional, for version control and collaboration).
+Git — For version control and collaboration.

 Setup

 Clone the repository:

-bash
 git clone https://github.com/Abhilash1205/DCProductionPlant-Digital-Twin.git

-cd DCProductionPlant-Digital-Twin
-Open Unity Hub, click “Open project”, and select this folder.
+Open the project in Unity Hub.

-Let Unity import all assets and packages.
+Allow Unity to import assets and dependencies.

-Open the main scene inside Assets/ (for example, Main.unity or a plant-related scene name once created).
+Load the main scene (e.g., Main.unity or equivalent).

-Press Play in the Unity Editor to run the current simulation.
+Press Play in the Unity Editor to run the prototype.

-Usage Ideas
+📌 Usage Ideas

-Visualize the DC production line layout (machines, conveyors, buffers, AGVs, etc.).
+Visualize production line layout (machines, conveyors, buffers).

-Attach scripts to simulate material flow, machine states, and KPIs (throughput, OEE, energy usage).

-Integrate with live shop-floor data to turn the scene into an operational digital twin dashboard.

-Extend with VR/AR/XR support using Unity XR plugins for immersive monitoring and control.
+Simulate material flow and machine states.

+Connect to live shop-floor systems for real-time insight.

+Develop immersive VR/AR/XR dashboards for plant monitoring.

-Roadmap
+🔮 Roadmap

-Add core plant layout and equipment models.
+Planned improvements may include:

+Core plant models — Add detailed equipment and layout.

-Implement data interface layer (e.g., OPC UA/MQTT bridge).
+Data interface layer — OPC UA/MQTT bridge for sensor and machine data.

-Develop operator UI panels using UIAssets.
+Operator UI panels — Enriched dashboards via UIAssets.

-Introduce XR support (VR/AR) for immersive plant inspection and training.
+XR support — VR/AR integration using Unity XR tools.

-Document scene hierarchy and scripting conventions.
+Documentation — Scene hierarchy and best practices.

-Contributing
+🤝 Contributing

-Contributions are welcome:
+We welcome contributions:

-Fork the repository.
+Fork this repository.

 Create a feature branch:

-bash
-git checkout -b feature/my-improvement
+git checkout -b feature/your-feature

 Commit and push your changes.

-Open a pull request describing your changes and testing steps.
+Open a Pull Request describing your improvements.

-License
-Specify a license here (for example, MIT, Apache 2.0, or a custom license).
-If no explicit license is added, the repository is not automatically open for reuse—consider adding a LICENSE file.
+Please include testing steps and purpose for review.